Creative & Active Learning Opportunities.

 In our Early Childhood and Lower School programs, the curriculum is focused on hands-on, open-ended activities that develop children’s curiosity and problem-solving skills.
 Instruction is carefully sequenced to encourage skill consolidation and cross-curricular connections.
 Throughout the program, students reflect upon and explain their thought processes and gain confidence in oral and written expression.

 The Bridges Academy strives to develop its program that not only meets the expectations of the Common Core curriculum but surpasses it.
 Reference to national standards including the National Council of Teachers of English (NCTE), National Council of Teachers of Math (NCTM), Next Generation Standards in Science as well as the standardized testing offered by the Educational Records Bureau (ERB) afford us the opportunity to consistently monitor, analyze and refine all aspects of our students’ experience.
 Our teachers receive regular professional development to support this work.
 This included recent workshops offered by Columbia University's Reading and Writing Project.

-All students in Lower School receive weekly instruction in the following core subjects: language arts, mathematics, science, social studies, physical education, Mandarin, French or Spanish, music and art.
+All students in Lower School receive weekly instruction in the following core subjects: ELA (English Language Arts), Mathematics, Science, Social Studies, Physical Education, Mandarin, French, Spanish, Music and Art.
 Aligned with best practice, technology is woven throughout all subjects and students frequent the Makerspace for innovative, project-based learning and the Greenhouse for hands-on learning.